jstreb/node-news-is-good-news/README.md

 In part2 we are going to add a new section for blogs.
 To do this we need to add a new view which can be found under

-  /views
-    /blogs
-      /index.jade
+  `/views/blogs/index.jade`

 However, the big thing we are doing in this section is introducing the concept of controllers.
-This was probably the biggest thing I was missing in my node / express app.
-I ended up with a routes files that was way to big.
+This was probably the biggest thing I was missing in my node / express app when I got started.
+I ended up with a routes files that was way too big.
 Although, it is unnecessary for such a small site, we are going to add the idea of controllers early in order to keep our code organized and able to grow without having to refactor.

 Things to notice
 ================